awilli1186/wee-website/content/start/markup/aria.md

 ---
-name: Aria
+name: ARIA
 ---

-[WAI-ARIA](http://www.w3.org/WAI/intro/aria) defines a way to make web content and applications more accessible to people with disabilities.
-It especially helps with dynamic content and advanced user interface controls developed with JavaScript.
+[WAI-ARIA](http://www.w3.org/WAI/intro/aria) defines a way to make web content and applications more accessible to those with disabilities.
+It especially helps with dynamic content and JavaScript-heavy user interface controls.

 ```html
 <header role="banner"></header>